MicrosoftDocs/Viva/Viva/glint/setup/insights-to-glint.md

 -	Your organization has purchased a Viva Insights tenant
 -	Your organization has purchased Premium Viva Insights licenses

-Select **Learn more** to get more information about the integration.
+Select **Learn more** in the platform to get more information about the integration.

 :::image type="content" source="../../media/glint/setup/glintsights-learn-more.png" alt-text="Screenshot of the banner announcing the new Viva Glint and Viva Insights integration.":::